Abanoub-Kamal-Boshra/DBMS-using-BashScript/README.md

 ## OBJECTIVE
-This project aims to develop a Data Base Management System (DBMS) using Bash Script.
+This project aims to develope a Database Management System (DBMS) using Bash Script.

 ## DBMS